GregJohnStewart/task-timekeeper/DesktopApp/Command Line.md

 `-a view -o span`

-### Finish unfinished timespans
+### Complete uncompleted timespans

-Finishing all unfinished spans:
+Completing all uncompleted spans in current period:

-`-s finish`
+`-s completeSpans`

-Verifying they were finished:
+Verifying they were completed:

 `-a view -o span`